-While prior to this study seafloor observations were only performed at Chapopote Knoll, we documented hydrocarbon seepage at the seafloor at five sites by ROV observations (including Chapopote Knoll) and, in addition, at seven sites by camera sled surveys at knolls and ridges (Fig. 2, Table 1).
+While previous studies focused on Chapopote Knoll, we summarize in this study hydrocarbon seepage at the seafloor at five sites by ROV observations (including Chapopote Knoll) and, in addition, at seven sites by camera sled surveys at knolls and ridges (Fig. 2, Table 1).
 These sites range from depths around 1100 m in the south to 3420 m in the north of the study area.
 At all twelve sites we found evidence of natural hydrocarbon seepage as indicated by the presence of chemoautotrophic communities, authigenic carbonates, or asphalt deposits, confirming that hydrocarbon seepage is a widespread process in the region of Campeche Knolls.
 All of the twelve sites are located at the seafloor below sea surface oil slicks detected by satellite imagery (Williams et al., 2006).
+However, it should be noted that we only studied the seafloor close to oil slickes and that our method is biased, i.e. it does not provide a correlation between sea surface slicks and seafloor seepage.

-Asphalt deposits were proven for seven sites (UNAM Ridge, Chapopote Knoll and Mictlan Knoll; Sites 1, 3, 6, and 7; Table 1) and they probably also occur at four more sites (Knoll 2000, Site 2, 4, and 5; Table 1).
+Asphalt deposits were visually identified at seven sites (UNAM Ridge, Chapopote Knoll and Mictlan Knoll; Sites 1, 3, 6, and 7; Table 1) and they probably also occur at four more sites (Knoll 2000, Site 2, 4, and 5; Table 1).
 This clearly shows that seepage of heavy oil, which is a particular type of hydrocarbon seepage, is an intrinsic property of Campeche Knolls (Fig. 2).
 A possible reason for this is that the crude oil in the Campeche salt province is generally heavy (Magoon et al., 2001) in terms of API gravity (American Petroleum Institute gravity).
 For now we can only speculate on the mechanisms that lead to the expulsion and deposition of heavy oil on the seafloor, but we assume it is a combination of salt tectonic movements and high gas content that lead to the rise of this heavy oil to the seafloor, where it is then subjected to postdepositional weathering processes.

 Out of the about ten sites with asphalt deposits at the seafloor, only three knolls (Chapopote Knoll, Mictlan Knoll, and Site 3; Table 1) exhibit features characteristic of “asphalt volcanism” (sensu MacDonald et al., 2004) that forms conical mounts with crater-like depressions and extensive hard substrata.
 The other sites either form ridges or the asphalts are associated with more complex morphologies.
 Tsanyao Yang Knoll is a noteworthy exception, because we did not find indications for the presence of extensive asphalt deposits, although seepage of oil was observed.
 The fact that we did not observe large asphalt deposits might be the result of too limited survey effort.
 Alternatively, we speculate that the absence of asphalt deposits at Tsanyao Yang Knoll are related to its unique shape as it is the only flat-topped knoll analyzed in this study: Its morphology resembles that of “passive type” salt diapirs (Ding et al., 2010), where salt intruding very close to the seafloor caused bending up of hydrocarbon-bearing strata to the seabed.
 The structural framework of passive type salt diapirs may not provide the necessary shallow hydrocarbon reservoir typical for the other knolls and ridges (Ding et al., 2008; 2010).